Everyday Items That Are Part of Mold Releases

 At sporting shops throughout the U.S., roughly half the products are produced in form-makers that are pulled or peeled away to reveal shapes of perfect roundness and circumference, or dimension and angularity.
 Unless the item is sewn or carved, chances are it was produced with the use of mold releases:

 Golf balls.
-The shape of a gold ball is made possible by the circular molding technology and formulas that are part of the mold-release method of production.
+The shape of a golf ball is made possible by the circular molding technology and formulas that are part of the mold-release method of production.
 Everything from the roundness of the ball to the spin skins and dimples that make it fly far are products of this method.

 Bicycle parts.
 Most of the components of a typical bicycle are formed inside mold castings that are pulled and peeled away once the shapes are hardened.
 The peeling is made possible by release formulas, and the process is responsible for the top tube, front tube, down tube, chain ring and various other parts.